easingthemes/ssh-deploy/README.md

 ## Issues

+This is a Github Action wrapping `rsync` via `ssh`.
+Only issues with action functionality can be fixed here.

-Almost 95% of the issues are related to wrong SSH connection.
+Almost 95% of the issues are related to wrong SSH connection or `rsync` params and permissions.
+This issues are not related to the action itself.

+- Check manually your ssh connection from your client before opening a bug report.
+- Check `rsync` params for your usecase.
+Default params are not going to be enough wor everyone, it highly depends on your setup.
+- Check manually your rsync command from your client before opening a bug report.

 I've added e2e test for this action.
+Real example is executed on every PR merge to `main`.
 Check actions tab for example.

-Check manually your ssh connection from your client before opening a bug report.
-Thanks.

 More info for SSH keys: https://www.ssh.com/ssh/public-key-authentication

 ## Disclaimer